zx80/flask-simple-auth/README.md

 - add `issuer` route parameter?
 - allow requiring group registration? scope? no, because no security implication?
 - add a `pyproject.toml`?
+- should put the detailed documentation in a separate page?